heyayush/heyayush-v2/content/posts/2019-03-22-churdhar-trek.md

 Rahul had been to Churdhar before and based on his experiences our plan was to reach summit by late afternoon and then stay there in one of cottages near the temple.

+Upon interacting with the locals, we came to know that it's pretty heavy snow up there, hence route is closed and we won't be able to make it as there is no availability of food, water and shelter in the way.

+We
 ### Let's go

+We woke up early around 6:30 and by 8:00 we finished breakfast, packed parathe for lunch and lot's of chocolates, biscuits for enery.
 ### It's beautiful but it isn't supposed to be like this